Sprains, Strains, Breaks: What’s the Difference?

 In all but mild cases, your healthcare provider should evaluate the injury and establish

 a treatment and rehab plan.

-Meanwhile, rest, ice, compression, and elevation (called RICE) usually will help minimize
+Meanwhile, rest, ice, compression, and elevation (called RICE) usually will help reduce

 damage caused by sprains and strains.
 Start RICE right away after the injury.

 RICE relieves pain, limits swelling, and speeds healing.
 It’s often the best treatment

 for soft-tissue injuries, like sprains and strains.
 Here's what to do:

 Rest.
 Move the injured area as little as possible to allow healing to begin.